Howo0625/howo0625.github.io/index.md

 https://www.notion.so/312a01cffdd980b69a6dd7be1add6ca8

-Selected Parameter Efficiency Fine-tune (PEFT)
+Selected Parameter Efficiency Fine-tune (Opera PEFT)

 https://www.notion.so/Selective-PEFT-Method-Analysis-319a01cffdd980c4ac26c168a3819fe0?source=copy_link